PixelPickaxe/open-chocolatey-reducer/README.md

 Open Chocolatey Reducer is a script that mimics the official [Chocolatey Package Reducer](https://docs.chocolatey.org/en-us/features/package-reducer#mainContent) available in the [Pro](https://chocolatey.org/pricing#pricing-faq) and [Business](https://chocolatey.org/pricing#pricing-faq) versions of [Chocolatey](https://chocolatey.org).

 ### How it works
+Open Chocolatey Reducer mimics the official Chocolatey Package Reducer by using Windows batch scripting to manually & recursively delete any 7z, zip, rar, gz, tar, sfx, iso, msi, msu, msp, and exe files in the "%APPDATA%\chocolatey\" directory at the log-on of any user.

 The __official__ [Chocolatey Package Reducer](https://docs.chocolatey.org/en-us/features/package-reducer#mainContent) scans the "%APPDATA%\chocolatey\" directory recursively for any 7z, zip, rar, gz, tar, sfx, iso, msi, msu, msp, and exe files.
-If it locates any, it deletes them.
+If it locates any of the listed file types, it deletes them.
+Additionally, it also reduces the file size of nupkg files, but this is something I was not able to accomplish with my limited knowledge.
 This is an effective way to remove unwanted installation files, but it's unfortunately locked behind a paywall.
 I highly encourage you to support Chocolatey if you feel so inclined.
-Additionally, it also reduces the file size of nupkg files, but this is something I was not able to accomplish with my limited knowledge.

-Open Chocolatey Reducer mimics the Chocolatey Package Reducer by using Windows batch scripting to manually delete the listed file types at the log-on of any user, achieveing similar results as the Chocolatey Package Reducer.

 ## Requirements
 * Working installation of Windows 7 / 8 / 8.1 / 10